 The Academic Programs of P.I.T. are organized by Bachelor's Degree, Associate Degree, and Certificate options.
 The degree options are for students who wish to develop skills for entry-level employment and those who want to complete their bachelor's degree.
 The certificate option is designed for students who want to develop skills for entry-level employment.
 The certificate programs consist of courses that can be applied as part of the A.S. degree programs.

 Bachelor Degrees

-The College offers an online bachelor's degree to accommodate students seeking a degree but requiring maximum flexibility.
-These programs are a B.S. in Bachelor Administration.
+The College offers four-year bachelor's degrees to accommodate students seeking a degree but requiring maximum flexibility.
+These programs are a B.S. in Business Administration and Health Science.

 Associate Degrees